 My husband is leaving town for work for 3 days next week.
 I saw on his phone it looked like he called a female friend there in that area whom I know nothing about, just that she’s very hot and single.
 I TRUST MY HUSBAND – He is very friendly but I am still struggling a LOT.
 My problem at the moment is dealing with fear of the betrayal which is my deepest fear along with abandonment.

 I have decided not to double check his phone that I was correct about [them speaking] because that would be like spying.

 At this point, you have stated your concerns.
 (She had told me that she voiced her issues with this situation – VERY STRONGLY.
 That is good and important!
 I do not believe it is appropriate for a married person to meet with someone of the opposite sex alone.
 That is a recipe for trouble.)

 You cannot control him or force him to do what you want.
 If you try – you will repel him.
-(Here is a a post about Boundaries and Control)
+(Here is a a post about control)

 He does have the ability to make horrible choices that would devastate you.
 That is part of the risk of loving someone in marriage.
 (This husband has not cheated on his wife in the past and has always been trustworthy.
 If a husband has already broken a wife’s trust – please seek godly counsel ASAP!!!!!!)

 Jesus is the PERFECT husband to us – and yet, we often choose to put others/other things ahead of Him and this grieves Him deeply.